PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-statistics.rst

 :download:`mode distribution of block size 64x64 AFTER non-angular removing <txt_files/non_ang_removed_size_64.txt>`

-Perform **edge strength analysis** for each block sample of all sizes.
+Perform :ref:`edge-strength-analysis` for each block sample of all sizes.
 Observing the histogram distribution.

 Flat regions will trap CNN into ill condition.
 I decided to remove the regions where the edge strength is under 50.